Skip to main content

 This matters especially if you’re juggling a job, children, or other obligations while you train.
 A support system isn’t a luxury.
 For many of our students, it’s the reason they finish.

-Cost is the number one reason people delay starting healthcare training they know they want.
-At AVI, financial aid is available to qualifying students, and we accept GI Bill® benefits for veterans and eligible military family members.
+Federal financial aid (FAFSA/Title IV) is NOT available for this program as it does not meet the minimum 600-hour requirement.
+AVI offers flexible payment plans and private financing options.
+We accept GI Bill® benefits for veterans and eligible military family members.
 Before you assume you can’t afford it, let us walk you through your options.

 The math matters here: Full-time CNAs in Northern Virginia typically earn $18–$22 per hour — that’s $37,000–$46,000 per year in one of the most recession-resistant fields in the country.
 Your training investment pays for itself quickly.
 The real question isn’t whether you can afford to train.
 It’s whether you can afford to wait another year in a job with no ceiling.